 Even if you do nothing else, tuck your arms in tightly to your chest.
 Note, I did NOT say to your side.
 Use your arms to form your own tripod.
 From camera, to arms, to body you should be forming a V to support your camera most of the time.

-Learn how and when to breath.
-If you happen to be hiking or climbing in an area that is really steep and you are running short of breathe that is NOT a good time to take a photo.
+Learn how and when to breathe.
+If you happen to be hiking or climbing in an area that is really steep and you are running short of breath that is NOT a good time to take a photo.
 Learn from hunters who have been doing this for a long time.
 Visualize your subject, inhale, hold your breath, slowly press the shutter button, then slowly exhale.

 When walking, try a monopod for extra support.
 A monopod (for obvious reasons) is usually a third the weight of a tripod.
 A monopod allows you to brace your camera against a solid surface.
-In fact, when used as a walking stick, it also allows you to brace yourself against a solid surface as well.
+In fact, when used as a walking stick, it also allows you to brace yourself against a solid surface.